6 triangles matchstick puzzle

 The first stick could have been moved to a different position so that the second stick choice would have been different.
 Try to find such possible solutions.

-We have not directly answered the question of how many different solution to the problem are there.
+We have not directly answered the question of how many solutions to the problem are there.

 Food for more thought

-A solution configuration formed a bit differently is shown below,
+A solution configuration formed a bit differently is shown.

-Any one of the two sticks could have been moved first and this awareness helped us to fine-tune the requirement specifications for first and second stick.
+Any of the two sticks could have been moved first, and this awareness helped us to fine-tune the requirement specifications for first and second stick.
 We just remove the distinction of first and second stick from the specifications stated earlier.

 Three part complete solution requirement specification is then,